XGIMI Elfin Projector Review

 Gaming

 The XGIMI Elfin is subpar for gaming.
-It tops out at 1080p @ 60Hz, and input latency is in the 30ms range in its game mode, which feels responsive enough for slow single-player titles, like turn-based RPGs.
+It tops out at 1080p @ 60Hz, and input latency is in the 30ms range in its game mode, which feels responsive enough for slow single-player titles like turn-based RPGs.
 Competitive players who want super-snappy reactions should look at a faster DLP gaming projector instead.
-Image quality isn't terrible for a small portable projector, with its passable contrast and decent color accuracy, even if it isn't very bright.
+Image quality isn't terrible for a small portable projector, with decent color accuracy, though it isn't very bright and has disappointing contrast.

 Pros